-How can you find the right partner to provide enrichment and help address learning loss?
+How can you find the right partner to provide enrichment and help to accelerate learning?

 Here are several things to consider.
 The same set of criteria can be used to evaluate the quality of your district-run program.

 Does the program provider have a proven track record delivering engaging, meaningful enrichment programs?